 When establishing new routes I use bolts quite sparingly and only when they are necessary to prevent long or dangerous falls.
 If I can figure out a way to protect a line with clean gear it is a much better experience than simply placing a bolt and moving on.

 One of the most controversial topics in climbing is the legitimacy of "agressive" cleaning, chiseling, and gluing.
 All of these actions can be done on some sort of continuum; generally more radical measures are used on poor rock.
 I do not feel any of these practices are acceptable.
 Steve Grossman once said "climb what is there" and I think that is a good, simple way to put it.

 Keep in mind that glue use and outright chiseling is illegal on Federal land.
 This news is from the National Policy Director of the Access Fund.

-Responsible StewardshipAs climbers we must understand that climbing on public property is a priviledge.
-We do not own the land or have any more right to it than any other user group.
-We also must understand that our resources are shared and limited.
-Because of this, each of us needs to practice responsible stewardship of our resources.
+Climbing on public property is a priviledge.
+We do not own the rock or have any more right to it than others.
+These resources are shared and limited.
+Because of this, each of us needs to practice responsible use of our resources.
 This includes:

-1) Limiting our impact in climbing areas.
+1) Limiting our impact.
 Leave No Trace is an excellent resource for those who enjoy outdoor recreation.
 Climbers can begin limiting their impact by utilizing their suggestions.
-Additional practices specifically applicable to climbing include maintaining a low profile and obeying closures/restrictions when applicable.

-2) For those developing routes, utilizing clean protection whenever possible and avoiding over-development significantly reduces impact to climbing areas.
+2) For those developing routes, utilizing clean protection whereever possible and avoiding over-development.